 Scoop: Coming Up on a Rebroadcast of SHARK TANK on ABC - Friday, July 31, 2020

-"1103" - A family from Grand Junction, Colorado, introduces their portable product designed to bring all the conveniences of a kitchen to the great outdoors.
-Entrepreneurs from Wilmington, Delaware, present their mobile solution to help with gadget repair.
-Meanwhile, entrepreneurs from Denver, Colorado, pitch their stylish and affordable sports design that transforms sneakers into golf shoes.
-Finally, entrepreneurs from Provo, Utah, invented a product that helps relieve body pain and improve recovery, airing on "Shark Tank," FRIDAY, JULY 31 (8:00-9:01 p.m.
+"1105" - Entrepreneurs from Malibu, California, have modernized an age-old craft by offering knife sharpening by mail.
+A mother-daughter duo from Jacksonville, Florida, introduces a simple yet ingenious device that offers relief for all who suffer from bug bites.
+While an entrepreneur from Western Springs, Illinois, pitches a bathroom product to help block odors before they start.
+Finally, a Muslim American from Rockville, Maryland, invented a vegan alternative to pork rinds on "Shark Tank," FRIDAY, JULY 31 (8:00-9:01 p.m.
 EDT), on ABC.
 (TV-PG, L) Episodes can also be viewed on demand and on Hulu.
 (Rebroadcast.
-OAD: 10/27/19)
+OAD: 10/20/19)

-In a "Shark Tank" update, entrepreneurs Justin Miller and Thomas Simon from Raleigh, North Carolina, update their investor Alli Webb on Zookies Cookies, natural bake-at-home dog treats.
+In a "Shark Tank" update, Vietnamese immigrant Danh Tran from Long Beach, California, updates his investor Robert Herjavec on Butter Cloth, a buttery soft line of dress shirts.

-The Sharks in this episode are Mark Cuban, Kevin O'Leary, Lori Greiner, Daymond John and returning guest Shark Matt Higgins.
+The Sharks in this episode are Mark Cuban, Kevin O'Leary, Lori Greiner, Barbara Corcoran and returning Shark Rohan Oza.

-In a "Shark Tank" update, entrepreneurs Justin Miller and Thomas Simon from Raleigh, North Carolina, update their investor Alli Webb on Zookies Cookies, natural bake-at-home dog treats.
+In a "Shark Tank" update, Vietnamese immigrant Danh Tran from Long Beach, California, updates his investor Robert Herjavec on Butter Cloth, a buttery soft line of dress shirts.

-The Sharks in this episode are Mark Cuban, Kevin O'Leary, Lori Greiner, Daymond John and returning guest Shark Matt Higgins.
+The Sharks in this episode are Mark Cuban, Kevin O'Leary, Lori Greiner, Barbara Corcoran and returning Shark Rohan Oza.

 Related Articles View More TV Stories